jon-harper/OmniBox/docs/support/lower_bay.md

 [![product picture][img_4010]{width="200"}][img_4010]

+- Materials: 4x M3
+- Notes:
+    - Screw length depends on mounting direction and thickness of the fan.
-- Notes: Also available on long trays for buck converters.
+    - Also available on long trays for buck converters.
 - Trays:
     - Short (single)